Fish tanks and palm trees - Miami's new baseball stadium

 “There will be home run balls landing in the pool, so people will have to be alert,” Delorme said.

-Built on the old site of Miami’s Orange Bowl, the stadium offers an intimate setting that will hold a mere 37,442 spectators - the smallest capacity in baseball.
+Built on the old site of Miami’s Orange Bowl, the stadium offers an intimate setting that will hold 37,442 spectators, the smallest capacity in baseball.

 It also has a host of other amenities that fans complained were missing from the Marlins’ previous home, Sun Life Stadium, in suburban north Miami, where the Miami Dolphins also play.